Regen-Eliza/regen-eliza-core/README.md

 ### 🌍 3.
 Public Goods Engine (x402 Protocol)
 Implementing the `thirdweb/x402` payment gate, she distributes stablecoins to verified regenerative projects.

+### 📇 4.
+ENS-Powered Autonomous Payroll
+Users can say, *"Send 10 USDT to ottox.eth"*, and she will instantly resolve the alias, map it to the Celo network, and execute the transfer.